 Mice are territorial, so a male mouse will fear that a fellow male will fight over the terrain.

-This means that mice are unlikely to get close to any human, but a male is likelier to deter their presence.
+This means that mice are unlikely to get close to humans, but a male is likelier to deter their presence.
 All the same, there will be a risk of a mouse approaching you while you’re sleeping.

 Mice are excellent jumpers and climbers, so they won’t struggle to access your bed if motivated.
 Crumbs and other food sources will attract attention, as will small insects or spiders that make easy prey.